When and How to Use the One-way ANOVA Test

 Step 3:

-Let’s assume we have 3 groups in this case, so I can use ANOVA.
-However, before running the ANOVA, we need to confirm that it satisfies the assumptions of anova, because One-way ANOVA assumes normal distribution of data and equal variances across groups.
+Here, in this case we have 3 groups, so I can use ANOVA.
+However, before running the ANOVA, we need to confirm that it satisfies the assumptions of anova, because One-way ANOVA assumes that data follows normal distribution and have equal variances across groups.

 1. Normality: I will perform a Shapiro-Wilk test for each group to check if the fare data follows a normal distribution.